Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Extension to Anytime Algorithms

 \end{theorem}

+{ Applying \Cref{theorem:doubling-trick}, when the total round is $T$ (unknown to the agent), the anytime version of \texttt{GLM-ES} and \texttt{Neural-ES} achieves the same order of regret bound with probability at least $1 - \delta \, \text{log}T$. }

 \begin{remark} By directly applying doubling trick, we obtain the same asymptotic behavior of regret bound.
 By properly setting the sequence $\{T_{i}\}$, extending ensemble sampling to anytime algorithm comes with the cost of only a constant factor.
-This constant factor is determined by the parameters $T_{0}$ and $b$, the choice of these parameters can considerably affect the empirical performance. \end{remark}
+This constant factor is determined by the parameters $T_{0}$ and $b$, the choice of these parameters can considerably affect the empirical performance.
+We provide more comprehensive discussions on how to set $T_{0}$ and $b$ in \Cref{appendix:experiments}. \end{remark} \begin{remark} { Recall that in \texttt{GLM-ES} and \texttt{Neural-ES}, the requirement for ensemble size is $m = \Omega \big(K \log T + \log 1/\delta\big)$.
+When applying doubling trick, on average, $T_{i+1} - T_{i} = T(b-1)/b$, thus the requirement for ensemble size after the last resetting is $K \log T - K \log \big(b/(b-1)\big)$.
+Compared to the original ensemble sampling algorithm, the anytime extension requires $K \log \big(b/(b-1)\big)$ less models but incurs higher regret by a constant factor. } \end{remark}